How to Get a Teaching License in Mississippi

 Minimum Education Requirements for Mississippi Teachers

 To earn a Class A teaching license in Mississippi, candidates must have at least a bachelor’s degree in teacher education with a GPA of 2.75 or higher.
 Candidates must also complete a teacher education program.
 This program will be included in your degree program if your major is education focused.
-If you did not earn your degree in education, you should look at alternative certification options, which you can find at the end of this article in the section labeled Alternate Teaching Certification.
+If you did not earn your degree in education, you should look at alternative certification options.

 Pass Mississippi Certification Exams